gshrdr/JS-Sim-Env/README.md

 # JS-Sim-Env
-A JavaScript Browser Simulation Game Environment.
-This project is a work-in-progress, I started it on 04/10/22.

-This project is a part of my website & portfolio: [gavinshr.com](https://gavinshr.com)
+A JavaScript Tilemap Simulation System.

 ## Live Demo
 You can run this code live in your browser here: [JS-Sim-Env Live Demo](https://www.gavinshr.com/JS-Sim-Env/index.html)